Slere/invoice-pdf-generator/README.md

 # Invoice-pdf-Generator
-Generates an invoice from provided json data via post request.
+Generates an invoice from json data provided via post request and returns it as pdf file.
 ## Testing